JanWichelmann/ctf4e/README.md

 ## Ctf4e.LabServer
 [![Docker Image Version (latest by date)](https://img.shields.io/docker/v/ctf4e/ctf4e-labserver?label=docker&sort=date)](https://hub.docker.com/r/ctf4e/ctf4e-labserver/tags)

 This is a generic lab server implementation, suitable for most common tasks.
+A lab server offers an interface for entering exercise solutions, and sends its verdicts ("passed"/"not passed") to the CTF server.

 Features:
 - Integrates with the CTF server
 - Keeps track of lab exercises
 - Each exercise is either connected to a corresponding exercise entry on the CTF server, or produces a flag code
 - Each exercise has a title, a description (optional) and a link (optional)
-- List of possible solution strings for each exercise, in key/value format
+- String exercises: List of possible solution strings for each exercise, in key/value format
 	- Exercises may either require a specific solution (fixed, random key for each user) or an arbitrary one
+- Multiple choice exercises: List of correct and wrong solutions, where one or all correct solutions need to be selected
+- Script exercises: Triggers a script in an associated Docker container, allowing for arbitrary checks; also supports optional string input

 ### Quick start